oracle/oracle-database-operator/docs/ordsservices/examples/adb.md

 # OrdsSrvs Example: Autonomous Database without the OraOperator

-This example walks through using the **ORDSSRVS controller** with an Oracle Autonomous Database.
+This example walks through using the **OrdsSrvs controller** with an Oracle Autonomous Database.

 This assumes that an ADB has already been provisioned and is configured as "Secure Access from Anywhere".
 Note that if behind a Proxy, this example will not work as the Wallet will need to be modified to support the proxy configuration.

-Before testing this example, please verify the prerequisites : [ORDSSRVS prerequisites](../README.md#prerequisites)
+Before testing this example, please verify the prerequisites : [OrdsSrvs prerequisites](../README.md#prerequisites)

 ### ADB Wallet Secret